What are SMART goals?

 Was Kennedy’s 1961 dream of putting a man on the moon by 1969 realistic?
 Well, in hindsight, evidently it was, but would you have thought that at the time you were setting the goal?

 Was Churchill’s goal of defeating Germany in World War II specific, measurable, realistic and time based?
-It was probably none, but still worth going after.
+It was probably none of those things, but still worth going after.

 What would you have said if Martin Luther King had come to you in 1960 for coaching in the goal of a racially integrated America?